Captain Power and the Soldiers of the Future: Reboot: Phoenix Rising

 In September 2012, Ain't It Cool News reported that series creator Gary Goddard was in the process of reviving the series.
 The new series project, titled Phoenix Rising, uses the original rising phoenix symbol of the Captain Power franchise, though the motif has been slightly altered.
 The series was to be a one-hour weekly drama, looking at both sides of the post-apocalyptic conflict, starting with the origins of characters (which were only touched upon halfway through the first season).
 No networks or cable channels have been announced as being a part of the project, nor have any casting choices been revealed.
 On board with the project were the writer/producers Judith and Garfield Reeves-Stevens, who have been tapped to develop the revival/reboot of the franchise.
 Stephan Martinière was heading up the conceptual art for the show.
 A 2014 interview revealed that, despite delays, the revival was still in the works.

 An announcement teaser for the new series was uploaded to YouTube in July 2016, with the show making an appearance at San Diego Comic-Con.

 Video game

 There is a video game for Captain Power and the Soldiers of the Future, published by Box Office Software in 1987 for the PC, and 1988 for Commodore 64.

-A re-imagined 'singe' based simulation of the VHS XT-7 games has been created using the 'Hypseus Singe' LaserDisc emulator.
-The details can be seen on YouTube.
+A re-imagined 'singe' based simulation of the VHS XT-7 games has been created using the Hypseus Singe LaserDisc emulator.